Electricity safety

 Make sure you look up and look out, watch those overheads, and watch where you dig.

-If you’re going to be working closer than four metres to lines, poles or power boxes, you’ll need a Close Approach Consent, for which we’ll need three working weeks to process your application.
+If you’re going to be working closer than four metres to lines, poles or power boxes, you’ll need a Close Approach Consent, for which our team will need three working weeks to process your application.

-This is a legal requirement set down by New Zealand Electrical Code of Practice – Electrical Safe Distances.
+This is a legal requirement set down by the New Zealand Electrical Code of Practice –Electrical Safe Distances.

-To avoid damage and risk of electrocution, it’s important to know where power or fibre cables are before you dig.
+To avoid damage and risk of electrocution, it’s important to know where underground utility cables such as power or fibre cables are before you dig.

-If they’re hit or damaged, it can knock out vital power and communication supplies.
+If they’re hit or damaged, it can knock out vital power, water, gas and communication supplies.

-We can help with free help and advice on safe working practices and locating cables.
+We can help with free advice on safe working practices and locating cables.

 If building or extending your house, you may need to put the power underground if it’s too close to overhead lines.